THE HOLISTIC APPROACH

 The assessment is developed and updated annually in partnership with our experienced sustainability council and external institutional partners.
 This ensures the process reflects a high standard and is current with the changing nature of discussion.

 To navigate the complexities of sustainability across various industries, the assessment is composed of questions concerning all applicants, followed by questions catering specifically to each sector.

 The completed assessment and awarding of the Butterfly Mark is not the end of the journey for our brands.
 Our community encourages continued commitment and improvement towards our shared goal of sustainability.

 Our robust assessment evaluates companies across the following five criteria:

 Business is envisioned as a force for good, employing responsible leadership that places sustainability at the heart of organisational culture.
-Governance entails going beyond looking after business interests and stakeholders, to taking action by upholding and transmitting business principles in an ethical manner to employees and wider society.
+Governance entails going beyond looking after business interests and stakeholders.
+It requires taking action by uphold and transmit business principles in an ethical manner to employees and wider society.

 What are some examples of governance standards?

 Work against corruption in all forms, including extortion and bribery